 - Suicide prevention

 Family therapy: Mental health conditions, including Alzheimer’s disease, have the ability to impact the lives of those closest to the individuals who are grappling with such concerns.
-Given this fact, treatment at Crestwyn features family therapy sessions for those who come for care.
-Depending on the patient’s individual needs and the patient’s loved ones’ ability to get to our hospital, these sessions can be part of a person’s healing experience at Crestwyn.
+Given this fact, treatment at our psychiatric rehab center features family therapy sessions for those who come for care.
+Depending on the patient’s individual needs and the patient’s loved ones’ ability to get to our hospital, these sessions can be part of a person’s healing experience at our mental health rehab center.
 We purposefully offer these sessions so that healing can begin within our patients’ primary support networks and so that the friends and family members of those we treat can learn how to best support the person they care about.

-Every facet of care at Crestwyn Behavioral Health is customized to meet the needs of those who come for treatment.
+Every facet of care at our mental health rehab center is customized to meet the needs of those who come for treatment.
 Additionally, and because we want to fully prepare our patients for returning to their respective communities, we plan for their discharge from the moment they begin receiving services.
 Our staff works closely with patients, and their families when necessary, to determine the continuing care options that will enable the men and women we treat to achieve optimal healing as they work to manage the symptoms of Alzheimer’s disease.

-If you or an important person in your life is in need of exceptional treatment to manage the symptoms of Alzheimer’s disease, improve the quality of life, and prevent further need for hospitalization, look no further than Crestwyn Behavioral Health.
+If you or an important person in your life is in need of exceptional treatment to manage the symptoms of Alzheimer’s disease, improve the quality of life, and prevent further need for hospitalization, look no further than Crestwyn Behavioral Health in Memphis, Tennessee.
 Here, people of all ages are able to develop the confidence and skills needed to live healthier, more productive, and more satisfying lives that are no longer compromised by mental health and substance use concerns.

-Call us today and let our caring intake team help you or your loved one determine if Crestwyn is where a brighter tomorrow can happen.
+Call us today and let our caring intake team help you or your loved one determine if our psychiatric rehab center is where a brighter tomorrow can happen.